anvaya-labs/EAS-devtool/README.md

 - **View**: Easily view your schemas and attestations without the hassle of navigating through scattered information.
 - **Attest**: Attest data with a simple and intuitive interface.

-### EAS UI Kit
+### EAS React SDK

+It uses [Ethereum Attestation Service SDK](https://github.com/ethereum-attestation-service/eas-sdk) under the hood to provide the following features:

-- **Plug-and-Play**: Integrate the EAS UI Kit into your React application with ease.
+- **Plug-and-Play**: Integrate the EAS React SDK into your React application with ease.
 - **Create Schemas**: Easily create new schemas within your application.
-- **Attest Schemas**: Attest schemas directly from the UI Kit, simplifying the process for end-users.
+- **Attest Schemas**: Attest schemas directly from the EAS React SDK, simplifying the process for end-users.

 ## Getting Started